Understanding drone motor and propeller direction, along with design show us how a quadcopter works.

 All their latest motors or propulsion systems contain the quadcopter motor, props, electronic speed control circuits and cooling system.
-The DJI E5000 motor and many of their other motors are sealed to protect against rain.
+The DJI E5000 motor and most of their other motors are sealed to protect against rain.

 We are now seeing quadcopters being used on farms for surveying the land, fences and buildings as well as crop monitoring.
 Multirotors can also be used to spray crops with the DJI MG-1S quadcopter specifically build for this purpose.
 When spraying crops it is essential to have a sealed motor.